rewong03/xtract_file_service/README.md

 ```

 ## Interacting with the server
 The server is a REST API with no GUI or HTML.
-All interactions are done using `curl`.
-This section is documentation of
+All interactions are done using `curl` or the xtract_file_service command
-how to interact with all of the server's features with `curl`.
+line interface.
+This section is documentation of how to interact with all of the server's features with `curl`.

+**While you *can* use `curl` to interact with the server, it is recommended that you use the xtract_file_service CLI
+instead.
+To learn how to use the CLI, click [here](xfs_cli/README.md).**

-### Creating a user
+### Creating a user:
 To create a new user, run:
 ```
 curl -X POST -d '{"Username": "your_username", "Email": "your_email", "Password": "your_password"}' http://localhost:5000